PierreSenellart/provsql/doc/source/user/continuous-distributions.rst

     so the conditioning event's draw and the value's draw share their per-iteration state.

-    When the root is a bare ``gate_rv`` of a supported family (Uniform / Normal / Exponential) and the event reduces to an interval constraint on it, the conditional distribution is sampled directly in closed form (uniform on the truncated interval; memoryless shift for exponential one-sided tails;
+    When the root is a bare ``gate_rv`` of a family with a rejection-free truncated sampler (Uniform, Normal,
-    inverse-CDF transform for two-sided exponential and normal).
+    Exponential, Log-normal, Weibull, Pareto, Logistic) and the event reduces to an interval constraint on it, the conditional distribution is sampled directly in closed form (uniform on the truncated interval; memoryless shift for exponential one-sided tails; inverse-CDF transform for the others).
     100% acceptance: exactly ``n`` samples are returned even when the event is a tight tail like ``X > 9.5`` over ``U(0, 10)`` that would degrade the rejection budget.